surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Sustain pedal allows note off retrigger** - If sustain is engaged and multiple notes are hit then held one after the other, Surge XT will switch to the previous note when the latest note is released.

-#### Save MIDI Mapping as
+#### Save MIDI mapping as...

 This allows you to save the current MIDI mapping.
 The newly created profile will appear in this menu under the two top options.

+#### Set current MIDI mapping as default
+When a new instance of Surge XT is opened, it will load this MIDI mapping by default if you select this option.

+#### Clear current MIDI mapping

+As its name suggests, this option clears the existing MIDI mapping in Surge XT and resets it back to default.

 #### Show Current MIDI Mapping

 This opens up an HTML file listing the currently loaded MIDI mapping.

-#### Clear Current MIDI Mapping

-As its name suggests, this option clears the existing MIDI mapping in Surge XT and resets it back to default.

 ### Tuning